Introduction to the IAS

 In selecting the final list of successful Fellows, the Selection Committee will also take into account

-The closing date for applications to the IAS Fellowship scheme for 2022/23 is midday GMT 25 June 2021.
-Applications must be emailed/ to the IAS Manager at firstname.lastname@example.org no later than this date/time.
-No applications lacking the required material will be considered.
+The closing date for applications to the IAS Fellowship scheme for 2023/24 is midday GMT 17 June 2022.
+Applications must be emailed/ to the IAS Manager at email@example.com no later than this date/time.
+Any application lacking the required material will not be considered.

-Should applicants wish to discuss informally matters relating to the IAS Fellowships in general they are welcome to contact the IAS Manager, Linda Crowe, or the Executive Director, Professor Veronica Strang.
-The other Directors, Professor Alex Easton (Psychology), Professor Nicholas Saul (Modern Languages and Cultures), Professor László Polos (Business) and Professor Rob Barton (Anthropology), are also available for informal consultation.
+Should applicants wish to discuss informally matters relating to the IAS Fellowships in general they are welcome to contact the IAS Manager, Linda Crowe, or Director of the Institute of Advanced Study, Professor Alexander Easton (Psychology).
+The other Co-Directors, Professor Nayanika Mookherjee (Anthropology), and Professor Patrick Zuk (Modern Languages and Cultures) are also available for informal consultation.

 Durham University processes information about individuals with whom it has dealings, for its own administrative purposes and to comply with its legal obligations.
 This includes personal data concerning current, prospective and former employees, students, suppliers, research partners and others in order to carry out our function as a university.
 Durham University is committed to protecting the rights and privacy of individuals in accordance with appropriate UK and European legislation.